SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/Unguided/Microdown.md

 We would like to have a checker that reports to the users the set of references (defined using the `*@xxx@*` instruction  that are not found.

-### Table of contents

-We would like to have a table of content builder.
-Given a book, the Toc builder will generate a microdown document tree containing references to the corresponding book entities (chapter, section)

 ### Book Sanitizer